Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 .. attention:: Known issues / limitation

-  * If you have already a reference project named ``gitlab_commit``:
+  * If you already have a reference project named ``gitlab_commit``:
       * If you create a reference that references a GitLab commit, a link will be created to that commit
       * Else your reference project behavior is used.
   * GitLab provides two names for a repository:
       * ``name_with_namespace`` is displayed in UI
       * ``path_with_namespace`` is used to clone/checkout the repository
       * Tuleap displays only ``path_with_namespace`` and references are created with it.
+  * 2 repositories with the same name and path from 2 different GitLab instances cannot be integrated in the same project.
   * For the moment, the project name and namespace of your GitLab project must **not** contain "-" or ".".

 How to use it
 -------------

-You need to install Git and GitLab plugin.
+You need to install both Git and GitLab plugins.
 The different integrations are displayed as a tile in the Git plugin with a GitLab symbol next to it.

 .. figure:: ../../images/screenshots/gitlab/tile-gitlab.png